Interested in kayaking? Mid-Hudson Adirondack Mountain Club will present everything you need to know!

 Focusing on plants that thrive in warm months, Gar Wang will discuss proper watering, soil cultivation, organic pest management as well as inter-planting to maximize productivity in the backyard garden.
 Gar will also share ideas for simple trellises and shade devices.

 Mary Jasch, Publisher and Editor of DIG IT!
 Magazine, will present two talks - Gorgeous Gardens and Flowering Floosies for Everywhere; a Q & A session will follow.
 Come learn about gorgeous garden trips that can be taken within a day from the Warwick area.

 The Friends of the Albert Wisner Public Library will also hold a Gardening Book Sale from 9am to 3pm this day.

 Join us for a tour of Reading and Writing with Anne Frank, a traveling exhibit brought to us by The Anne Frank Center USA.

-* This project is made possible with funds from the Decentralization Program, a re-grant program of the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature and administered by Arts Mid-Hudson.
+* This exhibit is funded by a generous gift from Glenn P. and Susan D. Dickes to the Albert Wisner Public Library Foundation.
+This project is made possible with funds from the Decentralization Program, a regrant program of the New York State Council on the Arts with the support of Governor Cuomo and the New York State Legislature and administered by Art Mid-Hudson.